me-kry-student-task-checker/stc-main/backend/README.md

 usually on '172.18.0.3/8761', but as I mentioned it's dynamic so beware.
 There you can check if everything is in order. <br>
 More services will be getting Docker files after they are more or less done.
 Until then you run in-dev services from intellij in conjunction with the ones <br>
 running on docker.
 If you dont want to use Docker there is a way, it involves some property changes but that is it. <br>

+# How to use email-service
+'sudo ufw allow 25' - on linux use this command for email-service to work. <br>
+'sudo apt install postfix' - this sends the emails